w3c/wai-curricula/intro.md

 ##### Learning outcomes

-* Understanding that accessibility benefits many  people in adition to people with disabilities.
+* Understanding that accessibility benefits many  people in addition to people with disabilities.
-* Aknowledging that accessibility comprises many innovative aspects that imply benefits for the rest of the population.
+* Acknowledging that accessibility comprises many innovative aspects that imply benefits for the rest of the population.

 ##### Approximate duration.